AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 1. Download the new AdGuard Home package.

-1. Unpack it to a temporary directory.
+1. Extract it to a temporary directory.

 1. Replace the old AdGuard Home executable file with the new one.